 For-credit or Not-for-credit Internships

 Internships may be done for three hours of college credit (used as an elective) or for no credit.
 When doing an internship for credit, students must complete a learning agreement and submit two evaluations and a journal, and employers must submit two evaluations.
 Additionally, the student must pay tuition for the three-hour course.
-For-credit internships must be paid and the work must be accounting-related and not clerical.
-If you are interested in an for-credit internship, visit Career Services Internship Web site.
+For-credit internships include at least 120 hours of accounting-related work (not clerical).
 Not-for-credit internships are equally valuable from a learning perspective; however, there are fewer restrictions, no tuition, and they are not listed on your transcript.

 Finding an Internship